*The travel blog of a day The Highland Road & Golden Circle Evening Tour*

 Gullfoss is located a little bit further.
 It’s a short walk from the car park to the falls and it is another unique sight in the Golden Circle because unlike many other waterfalls, visitors view the falls from above the cliffs, and the falls make a 90-degree turn before the water cascades and disappear into a narrow gorge.

 Gullfoss means “the golden waterfall,” which has some fascinating theories about how this name came about.
-It’s likely that the waterfall was named Golden because of the golden evening hue gives colors to the water.
-Another theory was based on the travel journal of Sveinn Pálsson, an Iceland physician in the early 1800s.
+It’s likely that the waterfall was named Golden because the golden evening hue gives colors to the water.
+Another theory was based on the travel journal of Sveinn Pálsson, an Icelandic physician in the early 1800s.
 In his journal, a farmer had plenty of gold and could not bear the thought of someone else taking his wealth after his death, so he hid the gold in the chest and threw it into the waterfall.
 While gold was never found, tourists could still come to appreciate the beauty of mother nature.

 Standing one step closer to the Gullfoss, and this is where you will get really wet.
 Be careful of the strong wind (yes, it’s very windy with the water running), and the slippery rocks.
 Do not go over the fencing because if you got suck into the water, you will for sure be gone…

 The Golden Circle is famous for its geysers.
 It is a mind-blowing and epic sightseeing it erupts right in front of your eyes.
-The great geyser was inactive for years until it awoke after the earthquake in the year of 2000.
+The great geyser was inactive for years until it awoke after the earthquake in the year 2000.
 It’s active, but I was told the eruptions were not as frequent and powerful as they are used to be.
 In the Middle Ages, it could reach as high as 60 to 80 meters!

-The Strokkur Geyser is one of the most powerful among the bunch – it erupts predictably every 8 to 10 minutes, and the powerful column of steam reaches to about 25 meters.
+The Strokkur Geyser is one of the most powerful among the bunch – it erupts predictably every 8 to 10 minutes, and the powerful column of steam reaches about 25 meters.
 To me, it was still impressive to see the bubbles and steam coming out from the ground.

 While visitors should be able to see some actions here and there, catching one in the picture could be tricky.
 The Strokkur geyser, right before the eruption, should usually form a turquoise bubble on its top.
 This is the sign that the geyser is about the shoot and so grab the timing and get your camera ready.
 If you want to be shot with the eruption at the same time, hold your post and so you won’t miss the magic moment because they happen in only a split second 🙂

-There are two basins which are linked underground, yet looked so different in colors.
+There are two basins that are linked underground, yet looked so different in colors.
 One is a hot water source, giving a deep blue color; and the other one is a cold water source, giving a like opal blue color.
 The content of the silica changes its color under the sunlight.
 There are a few hot spring resorts nearby, I would love to stay there if I had a car at that time and really pamper myself for a day or two in the suites.
 I will put this on my list for my next visit though.

 After our visit to the Geyser (and some other nice waterfalls as an “extra” of the tour), we headed back to the capital city of the island, just in time to catch a magnificent sunset in the summertime at midnight, before it would rise again pretty soon at 3 am in the morning…